Prabhu028/My-Projects/Readme.md

 ## Introduction

 This project is a Netflix Clone application designed to demonstrate a complete DevSecOps pipeline.
-It is containerized with Docker, automated with Jenkins, and uses several tools to ensure security and scalability:
+It is containerized with Docker, automated with Jenkins, and uses several tools like Trivy and Kubescape to ensure security and scalability:

 1.Docker for containerization.
 2.Trivy for Docker image scanning.